pymeasure/leco-protocol/control_protocol.md

 # Control protocol

-The control protocol transmits messages via its {ref}`transport-layer` from one Component to another one.
+The control protocol transmits messages via its {ref}`transport-layer` from one Component to another.
 The {ref]}`message-layer` is the common language to understand commands, thus creating a remote procedure call.